 • Mix again until incorporated

-• Add the dry ingredients
+• Add the cocoa powder

 • Fold into the batter until just combined

-• Add in the chocolate chips
+• Add in the flour, baking powder and baking soda

-• Bake for 13-15 minutes or until edges are baked and crisp with a soft center
+• Bake for 11-14 minutes or until edges are baked and crisp with a soft center

 • Pipe swirls of the chocolate buttercream frosting on each cookie